-We wish to emphasize that the described computational barrier does not purely arises due to numerical errors in real-world implementations but is an inherent feature of Turing machines.
+The described computational barrier does not arise due to numerical errors in real-world implementations but is an inherent feature of Turing machines.
 Indeed, the condition number for invertible matrices provides a measure of numerical errors for implementations of the inversion operation on actual digital hardware with floating point arithmetic.
 However, computing the inverse of a fixed matrix can be performed effectively, even on instances with ill-conditioned inputs.
-Thus, non-computability is not inherently connected to ill-conditioned inputs.
-The non-computable property establishes an impossibility result for any realization on a digital machine, whereas the condition number only provides a heuristic to decide whether a specific input is 'benign' in certain circumstances.
-In fact, our findings indicate that not even the computation of this heuristic, i.e., the condition number, can be effectively performed on digital hardware in general.
+Thus, a non-computable/non-approximable property establishes an impossibility result for any realization on a digital machine.
+In contrast, the condition number only provides a heuristic to decide whether a specific input is benign in certain circumstances.